-1- Pharmacology, School of Pharmaceutical Sciences, Sardar Bhagwan Singh University, Dehradun, Uttarakhand, India
+1- Department of Pharmacology, School of Pharmaceutical Sciences, Sardar Bhagwan Singh University, Dehradun, Uttarakhand, India

 Background: Polycystic ovary syndrome (PCOS) is a complex endocrine disorder, demanding the development of safe and effective treatment.
-Fruits of Cornus capitata Wall. are particularly known for their anticancer, antidiabetic, and antioxidant effects.
+Cornus capitata Wall. fruits are particularly known for their anticancer, antidiabetic, and antioxidant effects.
+The present study aimed to evaluate the toxicity and therapeutic potential of the methanolic extract of Cornus capitata Well. fruits (MECCF) using the fish embryo toxicity assay and testosterone-induced PCOS in the zebrafish model.

-Methods: Phytochemical screening and antioxidant activity (DPPH and Ferric reductase assay) of MECCF were evaluated.
-Embryo toxicity was evaluated in zebrafish embryos, on the basis of survival and morphological analyses using different concentrations of MECCF (5, 2.5, 1.25, 0.625, 0.3125 & 0.156 g/L).
-Adult zebrafish (3-8 months) were given testosterone (100ng) dissolved in distilled water containing 0.1% dimethyl sulfoxide followed by MECCF treatment (31.25 mg/L, 62.25 mg/L).
+Methods: The phytochemical screening and antioxidant activity (DPPH and ferric reducing power assay) of MECCF were evaluated.
+Embryo toxicity was evaluated in zebrafish embryos based on survival and morphological analyses using different concentrations of MECCF (5, 2.5, 1.25, 0.625, 0.3125, 0.156 g/L).
+Adult zebrafish (3-8 months) were given testosterone (100 ng) dissolved in distilled water containing 0.1% dimethyl sulfoxide, followed by MECCF treatment (31.25 mg/L, 62.25 mg/L).

 Results: In vitro antioxidant studies revealed a significant free radical scavenging property of MECCF.
-Embryo toxicity assay revealed that MECCF concentrations of 5, 2.5, 1.25, 0.625 g/L showed the highest rates of lethality.
-0.3125, and 0.156 g/L were found to have no lethal effects even after 9 hours post-fertilization.
-Exposure to 62.25 mg/L MECCF in adult zebrafish showed significant changes in testosterone levels, gonado somatic index and ovarian health.
+The embryo toxicity assay revealed that MECCF concentrations of 5, 2.5, 1.25, and 0.625 g/L indicated the highest rates of lethality.
+Moreover, 0.3125 and 0.156 g/L were found to have no lethal effects even after 9 hours post-fertilization.
+Exposure to 62.25 mg/L MECCF in adult zebrafish resulted in significant changes in testosterone levels, gonadosomatic index, and ovarian health.

-Conclusion: MECCF exhibits potent antioxidant activity and improves testosterone-induced PCOS symptoms in adult zebrafish, with low toxicity at appropriate concentrations in zebrafish embryos.
-Observed therapeutic effects may be attributed presence of triterpenoids and flavonoids, supporting its potential as a natural candidate for PCOS symptoms management.
+Conclusion: The MECCF exhibits potent antioxidant activity and improves testosterone-induced PCOS symptoms in adult zebrafish, with low toxicity at appropriate concentrations in zebrafish embryos.
+Observed therapeutic effects may be attributed to the presence of triterpenoids and flavonoids, supporting its potential as a natural candidate for managing PCOS symptoms.

 Type of Study: